 Behind the Design: After Sunday Dinner

 When deciding to redesign a blog there are a lot steps involved in the rebranding process.
 It isn’t an easy process and there are more steps involved than you may think.
 You have to think about everything from your content strategy, your target market, the emotional aspects you want to convey to the audience, and the design experience.
-So today in a two-part Q&A series, I’m sharing my insight as a content strategy expert and I’ve asked my graphic designer Tiffany from 726sqft to share her thoughts.
+So today in a two-part Q&A series, I’m sharing my insight as a content strategy expert and I’ve asked my graphic designer Tiffany Jones to share her thoughts.

 Q&A with Jewel Hazelton, Founder and Editor of After Sunday Dinner